A big tenet of this website is that to be a force for good in the world, you have to learn how to be bad.

 - The Hero Journey

-The experiment is a computer program running a simplified version of negotiations (read: iterated Prisoner’s dilemma) with many different negotiation strategies engaging against each other.
+The experiment is a computer program running a simplified version of negotiations also known as iterated Prisoner’s dilemma.

-This study is highly relevant to social skills because:
+This study is highly relevant to both social skills and cooperation because:

 - Much of social relations are based on value exchanges (read: law of social exchange)

 - We often find ourselves negotiating conflicting interests

 The results are also highly interesting in terms of “nice” VS “abusive” strategies as they allow, up to a certain point, to draw some parallels with human behavior.

 And the results are very telling:

 1. Abusive & Too Nice Strategies Die Out